openml/OpenML/docs/docs/benchmark.md

         Instances d = InstancesHelper.getDatasetFromTask(openml, t); // obtain the dataset
     }
     ```
-The Java implementation automatically uploads results to the server.

 In R, the data is returned as an R dataframe:
 ??? note "R example"